Did you ask yourself the question: is Guatemala Safe?

 Is Guatemala Safe?

-Tourists who travel to this area of Central America must ask themselves, is Guatemala safe?
+Some of us like to take risks when we travel.
+But tourists who travel to this area of Central America must ask themselves, is Guatemala safe?

 The fact is, Guatemala doesn’t often appear in the public consciousness for its crime or its hospitality.